 To put the tartlets together, bake the crust in your preheated oven until the dough is a light golden color, then allow the shells to cool completely!
 I like to transfer the lemon curd and raspberry sauce into disposable pastry bags or ziplock bags and pipe the filling into the tarts.
 Piping the filling makes the process super easy and quick!
 Fill the tarts almost to the top with lemon curd, then add a bit of raspberry sauce and follow with the meringue.
 I used an Ateco French Star tip size #8 for the meringue.
 If you have a kitchen torch, lightly torch the meringue all over, then enjoy!
 These tartlets are best enjoyed with 24 hours, but can be refrigerated for longer.

 Enjoyed this recipe for tartlets?
-Check out some of my other recipes!
+Check out some of my other recipes you’re sure to enjoy!

-- Chocolate Raspberry Caramel Tart – the ultimate chocolate caramel tart with berries!
+- Chocolate Raspberry Caramel Tart – the ultimate chocolate caramel tart with a chocolate crust and loads of berries!

-- Spinach Panela Tartlets – I love these cheesy tartlets for any party!
+- Spinach Panela Tartlets – I love these cheesy tartlets for any party, made with panela cheese, onions and spinach!

-- Mini Blueberry Tartlets – mini tartlets with blueberry filling!
+- Mini Blueberry Tartlets – these fun mini tartlets are made with a delicious blueberry filling and white chocolate drizzle!

-- Classic Fruit Tart – my all-time favorite tart recipe with cheesecake filling, lemon curd and fruit!
+- Classic Fruit Tart – my all-time favorite tart recipe with cheesecake filling, homemade lemon curd and a ton of fruit!

 Enjoyed this recipe?
 Share it on Pinterest!